 RBS holds a number of social activities and gatherings on a weekly basis and throughout the year.
-In addition to a summer social and a winter party for all firm members, the lawyers gather for pizza or sushi on a weekly basis, the associates meet as a group six to eight times a year for business development sessions, and a group of firm members volunteer at the food bank on a monthly basis.
-We also have an active social committee that organizes food drives, bake sales, running groups, and other “friendly” competitions around the office at various times throughout the year.
+In addition to a summer social and a winter party for all firm members, the lawyers gather for pizza and sushi regularly, and the associates meet as a group six to eight times a year for business development sessions.
+We also have an active social committee that organizes food drives, events, running groups, and other “friendly” competitions around the office at various times throughout the year.
 While attendance is encouraged, it is not expected that you attend all events unless you would like to.

 How do I apply for a student position with RBS?

-RBS hires between 2-3 summer students per year, with the hope that these individuals return to complete their articles with the firm following third year.
+In recent years we have hired 3 students with the hope that these individuals return to complete their articles with the firm following third year.
 To apply for a student position with Richards Buell Sutton LLP, send your cover letter, resume and school transcripts (law and undergrad) to us through the VIDesktop Portal.

 What can I expect during the interview process?

-Prospective candidates can expect a conversational interview process with Ray Pollard, Director of Associate Development.
+Prospective candidates can expect a conversational interview process with members of the Student Committee.
 During the interview, the candidate is asked about their education, work history, extracurricular activities and potential interest areas for the practice of law.
 There may also be some situational questions if time permits.
 Candidates will be encouraged to ask any questions they have pertaining to the firm, its culture and the practice of law generally.
 We place great importance in assessing a candidate’s suitability to both integrating into and enhancing the firm’s existing culture.
 A guided tour of the firm, conducted by a current student, will usually follow any interview that is conducted in our offices.
 After the tour, the candidate will have the opportunity to speak with the current student about the student’s experience at the firm.